DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

 .. note::
    :class: note-float-right

-   If you have any difficulties check the :doc:`diagnosing-issues` page for assistance.
+   If you have any difficulties check the :doc:`/support/ex-cs-troubleshooting` page for assistance.

 Compile and Upload
 ------------------